thuiar/TEXTOIR/README.md

 # TEXT Open Intent Recognition (TEXTOIR)

 TEXTOIR is the first high-quality Text Open Intent Recognition platform.
 This repo contains a convenient toolkit with extensible interfaces, integrating a series of algorithms of two tasks (open intent detection and open intent discovery).
+We also release the pipeline framework and the visualized platform in the repo [TEXTOIR-DEMO](https://github.com/thuiar/TEXTOIR-DEMO).

 If you want to use the codes in this repository to reproduce the algorithms in the two tasks, please cite our [ACL 2021 demo paper](https://aclanthology.org/2021.acl-demo.20.pdf):
 ```